aaveryjj/indigenous-research/pages/IndigenousResearch.md

 ---

 ### Land Acknowledgement
 The work for this project was undertaken on [Duwamish land](https://www.duwamishtribe.org/), the home of the first people of Seattle.
-I am incredibly grateful to live and work on this beautiful land that has been stewarded for centuries by the Duwamish.
+I am incredibly grateful to live and work on this beautiful land that has been stewarded for centuries by the Coast Salish peoples.
 Acknowledging, honoring, and respecting the Indigenous peoples who have stewarded this land for generations is only the first step towards reconciliation, reparative justice, and resisting the erasure of Indigenous peoples, cultures, and heritage.

 Acknowledgements must be paired with real, actionable change to actually combat colonialization.
 One way to give back to the Duwamish is through [Real Rent Duwamish](https://www.realrentduwamish.org/).
 For a more detailed look at the purpose and usefulness of land acknowledgements, I recommend this piece, [Revisiting "Beyond Territorial Acknowledgments"](https://apihtawikosisan.com/2024/11/revisiting-beyond-territorial-acknowledgments/) by Métis author âpihtawikosisân, Chelsea Vowel.